nanoqsh/dunge/README.md

     let bg = Rgba::from_bytes([0, 0, 0, !0]);

     frame
-        // Select a layer to draw on it
+        // Set a layer to draw on it .set_layer(&layer, bg)
-        .layer(&layer, bg)
         // The shader has no bindings, so call empty bind .bind_empty()
         // And finally draw the mesh